elastic/kibana/rfcs/text/0011_global_search.md

 ```

 has some limitations:
-- it forces the enum to be modified every time a new type is added
+- It forces the enum to be modified every time a new type is added
 - 3rd party plugins cannot introduce new types

-We could change the API to accept plain strings for `GlobalSearchResult.type`, however, atm this enum approach
+We could change the API to accept plain strings for `GlobalSearchResult.type`.
+However, atm this enum approach
 is needed as the ordinal values of the entries is used in results sorting.
 Changing to plain strings forces to find
-another sorting approach.
+an alternative sorting logic.

 ## triggered searches could be cancelable

 In current specifications, once a search has been triggered, it's not possible to cancel it (see [Search cancellation](#search-cancellation))

-Main drawback of this decision is that if a `search` consumer
+Main drawback of this decision is that if a `find` API consumer is going to perform multiple `find` requests and
+only uses the last one (For example in the UI, a debounced `find` triggered on end-user keypress: On every new keypress,
+a new search is performed and the previous, potentially still executing, `find` call will still be executed)

-We could add an optional signal or observable in `GlobalSearchOptions`.
-That way a consumer knowing that a `find` call may be aborted could use
+We could add an optional cancellation signal or observable in `GlobalSearchOptions` and propagate it to result providers.
-this option.
+That way `find` calls could be aborted.

-However result providers from plugins would still have to manually handles this signal to cancel any http call or
+However result providers would still have to manually handles this signal to cancel any http call or
 other asynchronous task that could be pending.

+Notes:
-Note that as this can be implemented with an additional option, this can be done at a later time.
+- As this can be implemented with an additional option, this would be a non-breaking change and so could be done at
+  a later time (even if it means that existing result provider would not handles this option until they implements it).

 ## The GlobalSearch service could be provided as a plugin instead of a core service

-- could be provided as a plugin instead of a core service
+The GlobalSearch API could be provided and exposed from a plugin instead of `core`.

+Pros:
+- Less `core` API exposure

+Cons:
+- We know our initial consumer of this API is going to use it from/for the chrome header component, and because this component
-  - However as GS is going to be used in the header, what still would mean a bridge of some kind to be able to register it
+  is in `core`, that would mean creating a bridge of some kind to be able to use the service from core, as plugin APIs
-  to core.
+  are not usable here.
-  - As the platform team is going to provide the base result providers for search results and application, that would mean
+- The platform team is going to provide the base result providers for SO and application search results, so having the GS
-  create yet another plugin for these providers
+  service in a plugin would mean creating yet another plugin for these providers instead of having them self contained
+  in core.
+- We are probably going to be adding internal SO API for the SO result provider, as current APIs are not sufficient.
+It
+  would be better if these APIs where kept internal, which would not be possible if the SO provider is in a plugin
+  instead of core.

 # Adoption strategy